Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Electron-phonon transport: from diffusion to hydrodynamics

-In fact, is has been shown \cite{cepellotti2016} that the eigenvectors of the Boltzmann scattering matrix have the physical meaning of collective ``relaxon'' excitations that relax towards equilibrium with a lifetime $\tau^\gamma$ determined by the inverse of the corresponding eigenvalue.
-In our case, relaxons are collective excitations involving mixtures of out-of-equilibrium electrons and phonons.
+{Since $\Omega$ is symmetric, the eigenvectors $\relaxon[]{\xi}$ form an orthonormal basis, $\braket{\theta^{\gamma} | \theta^{\xi}} = \delta_{\gamma,\xi}$. } It has been shown \cite{cepellotti2016} that the eigenvectors \relaxon[]{\xi} can be interpreted as relaxons, collective excitations that relax towards equilibrium with a lifetime $\tau_\xi$ determined by the inverse of the corresponding eigenvalue.
+Importantly, \cref{eq:symm_coupled_matrix} shows that in the presence of electron-phonon drag quadrants, relaxons are hybridized excitations, involving both out-of-equilibrium electrons and out-of-equilibrium phonons; in contrast, when the drag quadrants are neglected, the coupled scattering matrix becomes block-diagonal, and the relaxons become electron- or phonon-only excitations discussed in past work \cite{cepellotti2016,dragasevic2023,lihmNonlinearHallEffect2024}.

-In the relaxon picture, quantities that are conserved by the microscopic epBTE dynamics (i.e., energy, charge, and quasi-conserved electron and phonon momentum) become apparent as they are related to eigenvectors of the scattering matrix with zero eigenvalue.
-In particular, the microscopic conservation of energy implies the emergence of the null ``energy'' eigenvector $\Omega_{\kmqs,\kmpqsp}\relaxonp{0}{=}0$ \cite{spohn_phonon_2006,landau1981kinetics}, whose entries are related to the electron and phonon energies:
+The relaxon picture naturally distinguishes collective excitations underlying local equilibrium and out-of-equilibrium states of the system, as they have zero and nonzero eigenvalues, respectively.
+In particular, it can be analytically shown \cite{landau1981kinetics} that the deviational local-equilibrium modes appearing in \cref{eq:local_equilibrium} are eigenvectors of the scattering matrix with (quasi)zero eigenvalue.
+Specifically, the microscopic conservation of energy implies the emergence of the null (i.e., infinite lifetime) energy relaxon $\Omega \ket{\theta^0} = 0$ \cite{spohn_phonon_2006,landau1981kinetics,hardy1970}, whose entries are related to the electron and phonon energies,